stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-\- 3) AMD Net Income decreased a lot → it's share price should have decreased more.
+\- 3) AMD Net Income decreased a lot → its share price should have decreased more.

 &nbsp;

-\- 4) EPS change confirms AMD is overvalued
+\- 4) Earnings per Share change confirms AMD is overvalued

 &nbsp;